OndrejValla/TALENTED-PEOPLE/README.md

 1. I would like to be able to create new categories.
 2. Edit existing categories.
 3. Delete categories no longer needed.
-4. Be able to manage MongoDb database content.
+4. MongoDb database to store page content effectively and safely.

 ---